 On April 21st, Mathew threw a perfect strike across the plate at Citi Field, much to the delight of his proud clinical team.
 (Click here to see video footage.)

-Last month, he was discharged home.
-Mathew still attends Blythedale's Day Hospital, as therapy is crucial for the first two years following severe burns.
+Mathew was discharged home in May, but still attends Blythedale's Day Hospital, as therapy is crucial for the first two years following severe burns.
 Eager to return to the ball field and resume his career, there is little doubt that Mathew will do whatever it takes to achieve his dream.